PanPraescribens/primitive-survival/README.md

  - Smoking Rack or Pit Smoker - smoked meat good, jerky strips less good @Boomer Bill
  - Raft
+ - weir traps arn't working "kind of" The latest version offsets them a little, they still work but look bad? @TechRabbit
+ - add: config file to disable assets - @techrabbit

 Version 2.5.4 updates

  - Added: updated Russian translation - thanks @Zigthehedge
- - Added: German translation - thanks Kiava
+ - Added: German translation - thanks @Kiava
  - Added: Attach pelts to vertical surfaces @Vallen
  - Added: melt down lures and metal fishing hooks
  - Added: Fish jerky and new recipe @l33tmaan
- - Added: Soup and stew recipes for all raw jerky types
+ - Added: Soup and stew recipes for all raw jerky types and mutated fish
  - Tweak: Fish satiety, fish fillets - See the newly added tables in the documentation for details - thanks @Boomer Bill
  - Tweak: All jerky stack sizes to 256
  - Tweak: Made monkey bridge less expensive to craft (thanks @JakeCool19 for mentioning that on Discord)
+ - TO DO:  can't pick up worms if i'm carrying a container on my back, the Shift-Rclick conflicts with the carry mod - @Amenophiz
  - Fixed: Added missing textures in pot/bowl for Perch and Carp - thanks @samkee00
  - Fixed: metal dupe exploit melting down nails and spikes - thanks @Tels, @Shibby
  - Fixed: adding an oddball item (like a mechanical part) to an altar crashes the game - thanks @Hexedian